Doctor Who is back in a big way for 2020, with the return of showrunner Chris Chibnall and its first female star, Jodie Whitaker.

-When is Doctor Who back?
+When is Doctor Who on next?

-You can at least still catch up on older episodes.
+You can also catch up on older episodes.
 That's helped by the BBC's decision to add every single episode of the show since 2005 - including all the specials - to the iPlayer streaming service, announcing that they'll stay online until at least the season 11 finale.
 That means you get every episode from every Doctor from Christopher Eccleston to Peter Capaldi, without paying a penny.

 Is there a season 12 trailer?